 Figure 9: Both contiguous and non-contiguous areas of highlighted text copied back to PowerPoint

-Once done, you can copy the highlighting to other text without having to use Word again.
+- Once done, you can copy the highlighting to other text without having to use Word again.
 You can also remove the highlight altogether right within PowerPoint.
-Both procedures are explained in our Copy and Remove Highlighting for Text in PowerPoint 2010 tutorial.
+Both procedures are explained in our Copy and Remove Highlighting for Text in PowerPoint 2010 for Windows tutorial.